alixdecr/PRAB/apis/quartz-manager/README.md

 | PATCH | 0 | 0% |
 | DELETE | 1 | 20% |
 | TOTAL | 5 | 100% |

+### Other Information

+- Number of Unique Routes: 5

+- Number of Unique Query Parameters: 4